brack3t/django-braces/docs/access.rst

 PermissionRequiredMixin
 -----------------------

-This mixin was originally written, I believe, by `Daniel Sokolowski`_ (`code here`_), but we have updated it to eliminate an unneeded render if the permissions check fails.
+This mixin was originally written by `Daniel Sokolowski`_ (`code here`_), but this version eliminates an unneeded render if the permissions check fails.

-Rather than overloading the dispatch method manually on every view that needs to check for the existence of a permission, we inherit this class and set the ``permission_required`` class attribute on our view.
+Rather than overloading the dispatch method manually on every view that needs to check for the existence of a permission, use this mixin and set the ``permission_required`` class attribute on your view.
 If you don't specify ``permission_required`` on your view, an ``ImproperlyConfigured`` exception is raised reminding you that you haven't set it.

 The one limitation of this mixin is that it can **only** accept a single permission.
-If you need multiple permissions use ``MultiplePermissionsRequiredMixin``.
+If you need multiple permissions use :ref:`MultiplePermissionsRequiredMixin`.

-In our normal use case for this mixin, ``LoginRequiredMixin`` comes first, then the ``PermissionRequiredMixin``.
-If we don't have an authenticated user, there is no sense in checking for any permissions.
+In normal use of this mixin, :ref:`LoginRequiredMixin` comes first, then the ``PermissionRequiredMixin``.
+If the user isn't an authenticated user, there is no point in checking for any permissions.

     .. note::
         If you are using Django's built in auth system, ``superusers`` automatically have all permissions in your system.

 ::

+    from django.views import TemplateView

-    from braces.views import LoginRequiredMixin, PermissionRequiredMixin
+    from braces import views

+    class SomeProtectedView(views.LoginRequiredMixin,
+                            views.PermissionRequiredMixin,
-    class SomeProtectedView(LoginRequiredMixin, PermissionRequiredMixin, TemplateView):
+                            TemplateView):

         permission_required = "auth.change_user"
         template_name = "path/to/template.html"